-- Keep all people clear of the coach while the leveling system is operating. - · When extending the rear stabilizers, do not lift the wheels beyond ground contact.
+- Keep all people clear of the coach while the leveling system is operating. - When extending the rear stabilizers, do not lift the wheels beyond ground contact.
 This makes it possible for the vehicle to roll unexpectedly forward (or backward) off the jacks.
 This could cause severe injury or death. - Do not use the levelers on icy or slick surfaces on which the foot pads may slip. - Do not use leveling jacks to support the vehicle for service or tire changing. - Do not use the leveler as an emergency brake.
 They are not designed for any type of vehicle braking purpose. - Never check for hydraulic fluid leaks using your hands and/or any other body part.
 The leaking fluid is under pressure and is capable of cutting and penetrating your skin, resulting in severe injury.

-Auto Level Remote Switch -If Equipped
+Auto Level Remote Switch

-In addition to the main control panel, your coach may be equipped with an additional remote switch for your leveling convenience.
+In addition to the Leveling System Control Pad, there is an additional remote switch for your leveling convenience.